Distributionally Robust Optimization via Iterative Algorithms in Continuous Probability Spaces: JKO Scheme for Least Favorable Distribution

+\begin{remark} In the above iterative scheme, we introduce a general continuous base distribution $\nu$ instead of directly using the data distribution $\bP$, since the true data distribution is usually unknown or may be discrete.
+Our analysis begins with this consideration and accommodates it by assuming access to a well-behaved, known continuous distribution $\nu$.
+The remaining challenge lies in identifying appropriate choices of $\nu$ that satisfy the geometric properties required by our following theoretical assumptions.
+In particular, if the reference distribution is represented by a known differentiable generator $G_{\theta_0}$ with base law $\nu$, i.e., $\bP=(G_{\theta_0})_{\#}\nu$, then our framework admits a generative fine-tuning interpretation that the LFD is approximated within the pushforward family $\{(G_\theta)_{\#}\nu\}$ by optimizing the generator parameters. \end{remark}

-In the remaining part of this section, we show that for an $\rho$-weakly convex function $\ell(f_{\phi}, \cdot)$ and with a sufficiently large regularization coefficient $\lambda$ associated with the Wasserstein distance or KL divergence, the modified JKO scheme produces a sequence of transported distributions $\{\Q_i\}$ with desirable convergence properties.
-Specifically, $\{\Q_i\}$ achieves exponential convergence in both the Wasserstein-2 distance $\mathcal{W}_2(\Q_i, \Q^*)$ and the objective gap $\mathcal{H}(\phi, \Q_i) - \mathcal{H}(\phi, \Q^*)$, where $\Q^*$ is the global minimizer of $\mathcal{H}(\phi, \cdot)$.
-Consequently, for any desired accuracy in the stationary measure, we can characterize the required number of subgradient calls and JKO steps in our proposed Algorithm~\ref{alg-subgdmax}, combined with the subproblem solver Algorithm~\ref{alg-dualppm}.
+In the remaining part of this section, we show that with a sufficiently large regularization coefficient $\lambda$ associated with common discrepancy functions over a weakly concave function $\ell(f_{\phi}, \cdot)$, the JKO scheme produces a sequence of transported distributions $\{\Q_{i}\}$ with desirable convergence properties.
+Specifically, $\{\Q_{i}\}$ achieves exponential convergence in both the Wasserstein-2 distance $\mathcal{W}_{2}(\Q_{i}, \Q^{*})$ and the objective gap $\mathcal{H}(\phi, \Q^{*})-\mathcal{H}(\phi, \Q_{i})$, where $\Q^{*}$ is the global maximizer of $\mathcal{H}(\phi, \cdot)$.
+Consequently, for any desired accuracy in the stationarity measure, we can characterize the required number of subgradient calls and JKO steps in our proposed Algorithm~\ref{alg-subgdmax}, combined with the subproblem solver Algorithm~\ref{alg-dualppm}.